Police face complaints about ‘third-shift terror squad’

 Advocates demanding reforms and firings hoped the ruling would have repercussions.
 So far, none of the officers have been disciplined for the encounter with Howie.
 But some have been punished for other encounters that happened just a few blocks away, always at night.

 After video surfaced showing Sheridan beating a disabled Latino nightclub employee in 2015, the city said it gave him six months of departmental probation and retrained him in the use of force.
-The club employee pleaded no contest to disorderly conduct.
+In an agreement with prosecutors that effectively drops the case later this year, the club employee pleaded not guilty to assault and resisting arrest.

 Sheridan attracted attention again in May when he arrested black writer and performance artist Christopher Johnson, at the time a candidate to be the state’s poet laureate, on charges of disorderly conduct, assault and resisting arrest.
 Johnson later wrote an essay titled “walking while black” that alleged Sheridan grabbed him and threw him against a cruiser.